GENI-NSF/geni-tools/README.txt

 1. Python M2Crypto package

   The M2Crypto package provides utilities for handling X.509 certificates and SSL connections.
-M2Crypto is required by certificate class in sfa/trust.
+M2Crypto is required by the certificate class in sfa/trust.
 M2Crypto should be readily available on most Linux distributions.